christys122/Password-generator/README.md

 -Ask to start again?
 -Do we want to store in local setting?
 -Do we want to be able to recall this data?

+PsuedoCode Logic
+windows alert: "How many characters?" answer =x windows alert: "uppercase?" answer = (Yes or No) if yes, random letter = Upper and next question if no, do not include and next question windows alert: "lowercase?" answer (yes or No) if yes, random letter = lower and next question if no, do not include and next question windows alert: "include numbers?" answer (yes or No) if yes, random number = Numbers and next question if no, do not include and next questionwindows alert: "special characters?" answer (yes or No) if yes, random character = special and next question if no, do not include and next question

+Add each response in random order, x # of times, until x number of characters is reached

+each response must return in a random order and include a random character so i need a loop until the max (x) number is reached.

+answer = password